micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 This note is a start-up guide, that shows how to use ConfD example `intro/1-2-3-start-query-model` with NSO.
+Since ConfD supports NETCONF, we will take advantage of NETCONF NED, which means out of the box interoperability between ConfD example and NSO.
+We only need to configure connection information, like ports, credentials and keys.

 It can be used with ConfD Premium or with ConfD Basic.

 ConfD Basic and NSO Free trial can be obtained from following sites: